sge-network/sge/docs/specs/Market/02_State.md

 ## **Params**

-1. `market_min_bet_amount`: The minimum allowed bet amount that can be set in the whole system.
+1. `min_bet_amount`: The minimum allowed bet amount that can be set in the whole system.
-2. `market_min_bet_fee`: The minimum bet fee allowed across the system.
+2. `min_bet_fee`: The minimum bet fee allowed across the system.
-3. `market_max_sr_contribution`: The maximum allowed contribution by th sr module across the system.
+3. `max_sr_contribution`: The maximum allowed contribution by th sr module across the system.

 ```proto
 // Params defines the parameters for the module.